 While the simulator S and invalid-message-returning \mathcal{D} strengthen the RAE notion relative to the PRI notion, the key aspect, we think, is simply our insistence that encryption looks like a PRI even in the case that the ciphertext expansion is zero or small.
-In fact, when the ciphertext expansion is large, the PRI notion and the MRAE notion effectively coincide [37].
+In fact, when the ciphertext expansion is large, the PRI notion and the MRAE notion effectively coincide [38].
 On the other hand, when ciphertext expansion is zero, the RAE (and PRI) notion coincides with that of a strong-PRP.
 RAE security can be thought of as a way to bridge strong-PRP security and MRAE security, coinciding with the former when τ is zero and the latter when τ is large.

 Provable security.
 AEZ has been developed using the tools of provable security.
-The paradigm used is what we call accelerated provable-security.
+The paradigm used is what we call prove-then-prune.
 First, a scheme is designed and proven secure when its underlying cryptographic tool-a tweakable blockcipher (TBC), in the case of AEZ-meets some well-established security definition.
-At that point one could instantiate the primitive with a conventional tool-eg, using AES and the XE construction [22, 35], as we described for AEZ10.
+At that point one could instantiate the primitive with a conventional tool-eg, using AES and the XE construction [24, 36], as we described for AEZ10.
 One would then have a scheme with a customary provable-security claim.
-Instead, to make our scheme faster, we choose to selectively instantiate some of the TBC calls with a construction based on AES4, a four-round version of AES.
-Insofar as AES4 is not secure as a PRP (and, additionally, our method of tweaking it is not always XE), this step is effectively heuristic.
+Instead, to make our scheme